stephenhouser/stephenhouser.github.io/_posts/projects/2006-01-20-big-brother-traffic-light.md

 and see the status of any device monitored.
 It does all this in a very simple and elegant way, by providing color indications, red, yellow, and green to tell you how things are going.
-Well all of this really can put the idea of traffic lights into your head if you like to "repurpose" consumer electronics like I do.
+Well all of this really can put the idea of traffic lights into your head if you like to "re-purpose" consumer electronics like I do.
 So lets get to task and use our desktop computer, running Java to monitor a BigBrother web page and change a faux traffic light to match the color-status of our network.